tina-pan-dev/pokedex/README.md

 - **Performance**: Used `useMemo` to avoid unnecessary re-renders during sorting and filtering.
 - **Styling**: Types use a centralized `typeColors` utility for consistent color-coding across views.
 - **Pagination**: The example apps provided used a "Load more Pokemon" button instead of traditional pagination, so I chose to follow the same approach.
+- **Testing**: Includes basic tests for card display, sorting and filtering.

 ## 🧪 Improvements